yining610/dynamic-reward-weighting/README.md

-The is the repository documenting experiments for the paper: [**Learning to Optimize Multi-objective Alignment Through Dynamic Reward Weighting**](https://arxiv.org/abs/2509.11452).
+This is the repository documenting experiments for the paper: [**Learning to Optimize Multi-objective Alignment Through Dynamic Reward Weighting**](https://arxiv.org/abs/2509.11452).

 ## Folder Structure
 ```
 steps/       // callable scripts for data preprocessing
-verl/        // source code of models, algorithms, data strcutures, metrics, etc.
+verl/        // source code of models, algorithms, data structures, metrics, etc.
 examples/    // bash scripts to run jobs
 data/        // pre-processed data used in experiments
 ```